Technically, I believe I’m past middle age. But honestly, who cares?

 And then I got married, lived a wonderful life with two busy boys, and lost myself.
 I thought it was just a natural progression that I slowly watch this body grow obese as my sense of self worth shrank.

-Because woman, this life is just starting.
-Happy to have you on the journey.
 Let’s go slay the second half, shall we?